daenney/daenney.github.io/_posts/2018-10-27-ldap-server-setup.md

 You can now browse around.
 Since there's no entries at all there's really not much to see right now.

+You can also use command line tools to do much of this.
+The `ldapwhomami` command can be used to authenticate and will return the DN of the authenticated entity.
+For example: `ldapwhoami -H ldap://127.0.0.1:389 -x -W -D "cn=Manager,dc=example,dc=com"`.
+This will then prompt you for your password and should then respond with `dn:cn=Manager,dc=example,dc=com`.

+To retrieve all entries in the DIT we can use `ldapsearch`:
+`ldapsearch -H ldap://127.0.0.1:389 -x -W -D "cn=Manager,dc=example,dc=com" -b "dc=example,dc=com" -L *`.
+After entering your password it'll return all entries in the DIT.
+This happens because we set the base from with to search on to the root of the DIT with `-b` and then provided a search filter of `*`.

 ## Seeding data